-The near random distribution of impact craters is inconsistent with large area resurfacing from subduction or volcanism.
+The near random distribution of impact craters is inconsistent with large area resurfacing from subduction.
+A recent study postulates that there is significant volcanic resurfacing.

 Episodic tectonics is a viable mechanism for keeping Venus cool but it is a largely untestable hypothesis.